bixbyjs/www.bixbyjs.org/content/tutorials/rest.md

 Here we encounter our first use of dependency injection using the IoC container.
-`$container` is a special component that refers to the IoC container itself, which can be used to create components.
+`$container` is a special component that refers to the IoC container itself, which can be used to create other components.

 In this case, all request handlers are implemented as components.
 This eliminates boilerplate code as the handlers themselves can take advantage of dependency